User-2357/LinuxBreaker/README.md

 # LinuxBreaker
 Trashes any user account in Linux*

-\*Tested on various accounts on Ubuntu
+\*Tested on all types of account on Ubuntu

 (Do not) type the following command into bash: